htharding/PurityBot/README.md

 # PurificationBot | Making Reddit a Better Place, One Comment at a Time!

 This is a reddit bot that I built which processes over 45,000 comments per hour.
-It easily receives reddit comments, and replies with text saying various phrases that essentially say REPENT!, linking to a picture of a priest holding out a cross.
+It easily receives reddit comments, and replies with text of various phrases that essentially say REPENT!, linking to a picture of a priest holding out a cross.
 I'm having a lot of fun with this project, and will continue to update it in the future.

+This bot is currently in the top #600 out of all reddit bots worldwide @ https://goodbot-badbot.herokuapp.com/all_filter .
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 Node.JS, NPM, Dotenv, Snoostorm, Snoowrap (Instructions below to install these)!